Charlie Hodgson

 Charles Christopher Hodgson (born 12 November 1980) is a retired English rugby union player, having previously been a player for Sale Sharks and Saracens.
 His position was fly-half and he is the leading Premiership points scorer of all time.

 Hodgson also played for England, until announcing his international retirement in 2012.
 Hodgson made 18 consecutive starts at fly half for England between 2004 and 2006.

-Early years
+Early life

 Born on 12 November 1980 in Halifax, West Yorkshire, Hodgson was educated at Bradford Grammar School; the school hosts a rugby tournament for under-12s called the Charlie Hodgson Cup.
 He was a huge Halifax rugby league fan long before he ever played rugby union.
 A family friend invited him to Old Brodleians rugby club and his first game was for the opposition, as they were short.
 He has also played for Old Brodleians, Durham University and Yorkshire.
 He was first picked for Yorkshire by Keith Dyas.